dawoe/umbraco-nexu/docs/extending.md

 ## Custom grid editor parsers ##

-You can create your own grid editor parser by creating a class that implements the interface `Our.Umbraco.Nexu.Interfaces.IGridEditorParser`
+You can create your own grid editor parser by creating a class that implements the interface `Our.Umbraco.Nexu.Core.Interfaces.IGridEditorParser`

 This interface requires you to implement 2 methods